vincentarelbundock/modelsummary/README.md

 msummary(models, statistic = 'conf.int', conf_level = .99)
 ```

-Display the uncertainty estimate next to the coefficient instead of below it:
+You can display the uncertainty estimate next to the coefficient instead of below it:

 ```r
 msummary(models, statistic_vertical = FALSE)